threader/PC-Tuning/docs/post-install.md

 - See [media/oobe-windows8-example.mp4](https://raw.githubusercontent.com/amitxv/EVA/main/media/oobe-windows8-example.mp4)
 - See [media/oobe-windows10-example.mp4](https://raw.githubusercontent.com/amitxv/EVA/main/media/oobe-windows10-example.mp4)

-- You may establish an internet connection after you have restarted as the windows update policies will take effect.

 ## Download Prerequisites

 This only applies if you are using the base images provided in [docs/pre-install.md](./pre-install.md#obtaining-a-base-image).